NexusOAU/frontend-material/CONTRIBUTING.md

    |——— useAuth.ts
 ```

-If you understand the structure here, check the code and try to open all folders to check which and what file is inside.
+If you don't understand the structure here, check the code and try to open all folders to check which and what file is inside.

 ## Making a contribution

 Now is the time to start making an impact with us 🔥

 If you just want to request a feature or report a bug, please create an issue and we will check it out.

+Your PR will be considered only if the issue is assigned to you, so ensure you show interest to fix an issue first

 If you want to contribute by writing code, kindly check the issues, pick the one you want to fix and check this guide to make a contribution: